-A high-resolution WRF (v3.8.1) simulation is conducted using a nested domain where the outer domain (D01) spans 150 by 150, 12 × 12 km grid cells and encompasses much of the US Midwest, while the inner domain (D02), centered over Iowa, comprises 246 by 204 4 × 4 km grid cells (Pryor et al. 2020b) (Figure 1).
+A high-resolution WRF (v3.8.1) simulation is conducted using a nested domain where the outer domain (D01) spans 150 by 150, 12×12 km grid cells and encompasses much of the US Midwest, while the inner domain (D02),

+- 85 centered over Iowa, comprises 246 by 204 4 × 4 km grid cells (Pryor et al. 2020b) (Figure 1).
 A time step of 72 seconds is used for D01, while the time step in D02 is 24 seconds.
 57 vertical sigma layers are employed and there are 25 levels below approximately 530 m a.g.l.
 Below 250 m a.g.l., the vertical spacing is approximately 15 m.
-Analyses presented here use model output sampled once hourly (at the top of the hour) for December 2007 to May 2008, and thus consider over 4300 profiles for each grid cell within a sub-domain (D03) comprising 147 by 100 grid cells that encompasses the state of Iowa (Figure 1).
-Iowa was selected as the focus for this work due to the high density of wind turbines (nearly 11GW of installed capacity) (American Wind Energy Association, 2019) and observational research that has indicated a high frequency of extreme positive wind shear, which may be associated with LLJs (Walton et al., 2014).
-Key physics settings in the simulation presented here parallel those used in a similar study of the Orinoco LLJ over South America (Jiménez-Sanchéz et al., 2019); i.e. the Mellor-Yamada-Nakanishi-Niino 2.5 (Nakanishi and Niino, 2006) PBL scheme is used, along with the MM5 surface layer scheme (Beljaars, 1995), and the Noah land surface model (Tewari et al., 2004).
-The MYNN scheme is selected as it has been evaluated previously for simulations of the LLJ in the Great Plains, which indicate that LLJ characteristics may be less sensitive to the scheme employed than vertical resolution (Zhang et al., 2020, Smith et al., 2018, Jahn and Gallus, 2018).
+Analyses presented here use once hourly model output for December 2007 to May 2008, and thus consider over 4300 profiles for each grid cell within a sub-domain (D03) comprising 147 by 100 grid cells that encompasses the - 90 state of Iowa (Figure 1).
+Iowa was selected as the focus for this work due to the high density of wind turbines (nearly 11GW of installed capacity) (American Wind Energy Association, 2019) and observational research that has indicated a high frequency of extreme positive wind shear, which may be associated with LLJ (Walton et al., 2014).
+Key physics settings in the simulation presented here parallel those used in a similar study of the Orinoco LLJ over South America (Jiménez-Sanchéz et al., 2019); i.e. the Mellor-Yamada-Nakanishi-Niino 2.5 (Nakanishi - 95 and Niino, 2006) PBL scheme is used, along with the MM5 surface layer scheme (Beljaars, 1995), and the Noah land surface model (Tewari et al., 2004).
 Note that in all analyses presented herein only wind speeds within the lowest 530 m of the atmosphere are considered.
-This implicitly limits the detection of LLJs to levels below that height.
+This implicitly limits the detection of LLJ to levels below that height.

-Fig 1.
+100 Fig 1.
 Terrain elevation and domains used in the WRF simulation - D01, D02; and the region from which wind profiles are analyzed D03.
 White markers indicate wind turbine locations in 2014 (https://eerscmap.usgs.gov/uswtdb/).
 The red marker indicates the approximate location of the grid cell with highest LLJ frequency that is examined in Section 3.2.

-2.2 Seasonal Analysis: LLJ identification and meteorological conditions
+2.2 Climatology: LLJ identification and meteorological conditions

-The seasonal analysis of LLJ characteristics over Iowa is developed using a detection algorithm that employs a variable criterion of 20%, applied to WRF output for all grid cells.
+- The climatology of LLJ characteristics over Iowa is developed using a detection algorithm that employs a variable criterion of 20%, applied to WRF output for all grid cells.
 This detection algorithm means a LLJ is identified as present in a given profile if the wind speeds above and below the wind speed maximum have magnitudes that are at least 20% below the maximum (jet-core) wind speed.
 Thus, the threshold varies based on the maximum value in each wind speed profile.
-Cumulative density functions of atmospheric parameters conditionally sampled based on the presence or absence of a LLJ are used to describe the conditions associated with LLJs.
-Parameters are considered in the vertical length of 50 to 150 m above ground level (a.g.l.), representing the rotor span of a typical wind turbine (not modelled here) with a rotor radius of 50 m and hub height of 100 m.
-The parameters considered are: (a) Mean turbulent kinetic energy (TKE) across the rotor plane derived by the PBL scheme. (b) Wind speed at a nominal hub-height of 100 m a.g.l. (c) The median Richardson number across the nominal rotor plane (RiRotor) specified as 50 - 150 m a.g.l (Eq.
-1). (d) Mean shear across the nominal rotor plane (Eq.
-2).
+Cumulative density functions of atmospheric parameters conditionally sampled based on the presence or absence of a LLJ are used to describe the conditions associated with LLJ.
+The parameters - 110 considered are: (a) Turbulent kinetic energy (TKE) derived by the PBL scheme. (b) Wind speed at a nominal hubheight of 100 m above ground level (a.g.l.). (c) The Richardson number across the nominal rotor plane (Ri{Rotor}) specified as 50 - 150 m a.g.l.
+The Ri{Rotor} is similar to the Bulk Richardson number (Stull, 1988) but describes the dynamical stability across the wind turbine rotor (Nunalee and Basu, 2014):

-$$Ri{Rotor} = \frac{2(Z_2 - Z_1)g}{\theta{Z_2} + \theta{Z_1}} \left[ \frac{\theta{Z_2} - \theta{Z_1}}{(u{Z_2} - u{Z_1})^2 + (v{Z_2} - v{Z_1})^2} \right]$$ (1) $$Shear = \left( \frac{U{Z_2} - U{Z_1}}{Z_2 - Z_1} \right)$$ (2)
+$$Ri{Rotor} = \frac{2(Z_2 - Z_1)g}{\theta{Z_2} + \theta{Z_1}} \left[\frac{\theta{Z_2} - \theta{Z_1}}{(u{Z_2} - u{Z_1})^2 + (v{Z_2} - v{Z_1})^2} \right]$$ (1)